markdalgleish/markdalgleish.com/source/_posts/2012-03-10-using-3d-css-transitions-with-fathom-js.md

 ## See It In Action

-You can <a href="http://markdalgleish.com/examples/fathom3d/" target="_blank">see the final result here</a>.
+You can [see the final result here](http://markdalgleish.com/examples/fathom3d/).
 Obviously this is fairly basic, but works as a great starting point to expand on the idea further.

-To see another example, I recently gave a presentations at <a href="http://www.webdirections.org/" target="_blank">Web Directions</a>' <a href="http://whatdoyouknow.webdirections.org/" target="_blank">What Do You Know</a> event in Melbourne using these techniques called <a href="http://markdalgleish.com/presentations/embracingtouch" target="_blank">'Embracing Touch: Cross Platform Scroll'</a>.
+To see another example, I recently gave a presentations at [Web Directions](http://www.webdirections.org/)' [What Do You Know](http://whatdoyouknow.webdirections.org/) event in Melbourne using these techniques called ['Embracing Touch: Cross Platform Scroll'](http://markdalgleish.com/presentations/embracingtouch).

 ## Wrapping Up